-We support CNAME DNS mapping, meaning that emails will be sent as if they come form your own company email domain (or more technically a sub-domain of your website domain), for a truly white-label experience.
+We support CNAME DNS mapping, meaning that emails will be sent as if they come from your own company email domain (or more technically a sub-domain of your website domain), for a truly white-label experience.

-We HIGHLY RECOMMEND doing this, to avoid emails going into into spam.
+We HIGHLY RECOMMEND doing this, to avoid emails going into spam.
 Our experience of this feature shows that if you don't setup CNAME DNS mapping, many emails will go into spam folders.